itspangler/plaintext-workflow/02_writing/plaintext-workflow.md

   - pandoc, a document conversion software
   - The Zotero extension Better BibTeX, a citation manager
   - Homebrew or Chocolatey, package managers (optional)
-  - TeXShop, a software package that automatically handles document formatting (optional)
+  - TeXShop, a software package that allows PDF conversion (optional)

 You'll use these libraries and apps to set up a workspace, compose a basic Markdown document, equip it with the power of Zotero, and convert it into a number of other file formats.